felix-le/nextjs-study-french-chatgpt/README.md

-# Learning French with NextJS and ChatGPT
+# Learning French conversation with NextJS and ChatGPT

 ## What's This About?